-Witte has also worked with communities of women engaged in sex work since 1995.
-Witte collaborates with colleagues in the U.S. and abroad, predominantly in Mongolia and currently in Kazakhstan, to test the added benefit of financial literacy, business development and microsavings components to HIV prevention for women in sex work.
+Dr. Witte has also worked since 1995 with communities of women engaged in sex work.
+She collaborates with colleagues in the United States and abroad, predominantly in Mongolia and currently in Kazakhstan, to test the benefit of adding financial literacy, business development, and microsavings components to HIV prevention for women in sex work.

-Based on her dissemination work, she is also collaborating on a new project examining the impact of enhancing provider-level collaboration and referrals across HIV services programs in New York to build on natural capacities and strengths in the system to improve prevention services to consumer constituencies served by these agencies.
+Based on her dissemination work, Dr. Witte is also collaborating on a project examining the impact of enhancing provider-level collaboration and referrals across HIV services programs in New York, in order to build on natural capacities and strengths in the system and improve prevention services to consumer constituencies served by these agencies.

-Her direct practice experience includes working in agencies providing support to survivors of child and adult sexual violence and agencies providing the spectrum of HIV/AIDS prevention, education and treatment services.
+Dr. Witte’s direct practice experience includes working in agencies that provide support to survivors of child and adult sexual violence as well as agencies that provide the spectrum of HIV/AIDS prevention, education, and treatment services.
 She has worked as a clinician and an administrator, providing direct care as well as developing and conducting needs assessments and new programs and evaluation plans.

 Dr. Witte holds a BA from Duke University, an MSW from the University of Connecticut, and a PhD from the Columbia School of Social Work.